lenzbelzner/llm-software-engineering/README.md

 Here I want to explore potential benefits and challenges associated with the adoption of LLMs in software engineering, with a particular focus on requirements engineering, system design, code and test generation, and code quality reviews.

+## System Design Bot

+Here's a bot supporting me with system design and requirements engineering: https://zen-reqbot.streamlit.app/.
+I found that my initial specs where heavily underspecified, and created this bot to help me refining my ideas and requirements.
+To me it feels much easier to have a conversation about my ideas than to start writing on a blank page. :)

 ## System Design: Epics and Stories Creation

 My input: